threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ### Send TFT to Hardware Wallet on Stellar Blockchain

 Before sending TFT to a hardware wallet, make sure the hardware wallet has a TFT trustline on the Stellar Blockchain.
-For more information, read the section below.
+For more information, read [this section](./hardware_wallet.md).

 ## Disclaimer